wordofwarning/wordofwarning.org/current/2013-poolside/durationala/index.md

 ![Lindsay Bennett](LindsayBennett.jpg)

 **Sarah Spanton / Waymarking | City Scribe**
+The *City Scribe* observes and documents Liverpool’s architecture, atmosphere and its flows of people through movement.
 The *City Scribe* measures, marks and reflects on the city, inviting local people to reflect on it too.
-The *City Scribe* observes and documents the city's architecture, atmosphere and its flows of people through movement.
 ![City Scribe](city_scribe.jpg)

 **Paper People Theatre | Here We Remain**